ikonopistsev/stomptalk/README.md

 # stomptalk
 stomp protocol parser http://stomp.github.io

-This library does not perform any I/O operations for its own.
+This library does not perform any I/O operations for its own, is designed to be used in performance applications.
+It does not make any syscalls nor allocations, it does not buffer data, it can be interrupted at anytime.
+The parser can work with Stomp 1.0, 1.1, 1.2 and supports some of the rabbitmq headers.

 You must implement the hook_base interface.
-The parser can work with Stomp 1.0, 1.1, 1.2 and supports some of the rabbitmq headers.
 ```
 class hook_base
 {